 The Applicant is responsible for identifying debris deposited by the incident that poses an immediate threat.
-Random surveys to look for debris, including surveys
+Random surveys to look for debris, including surveys performed using side scan sonar, are not eligible.

 The NRCS EWP is an emergency recovery program designed to relieve imminent hazards to life and property caused by floods, fires, windstorms, and other natural occurrences.
 Activities include, but are not limited to, providing financial and technical assistance to: